FreeCAD/DevelopersHandbook/codeformatting/index.md

 FreeCAD is written primarily in C++ and Python (with a few files in other languages such as CMake).
 To smooth the process of merging new contributions it is desirable to minimize formatting changes to existing code, and to use a uniform code formatting style when writing new code.
 Eventually we expect to standardize the codebase on specific coding styles using Clang Format for C++ and a Python code-formatter (such as Black), but that is a work-in-progress and _should not_ be applied to existing otherwise-untouched code.

+## Setting up pre-commit

+For the sections of the code that have already been auto-formatted, we use [git pre-commit hooks](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks) to enforce that formatting.
+We use the [pre-commit](https://pre-commit.com/) framework to install and manage our hooks.
+All developers should install pre-commit following the [instructions here](https://freecad.github.io/DevelopersHandbook/gettingstarted/).
+When making a new commit, the hooks examine your changed files and ensure that they follow the appropriate formatting for the section of code you are working on.
+You do not need to manually yourself with your code's formatting as you develop, and may code it as you like (or as your IDE likes...).
+The hook will ensure that your finished code conforms to project requirements.

+Not all of FreeCAD currently uses these hooks: it is up to the Maintainers in charge of a particular Workbench or subdirectory to work with their development team to migrate their code's formatting to the automated tools, and to then enable the hooks on their subdirectory.

+Currently the following sections of code are covered by pre-commit: `src/Mod/AddonManager`, `src/Tools`, and `tests/src`.

 ## C++

-FreeCAD's codebase currently includes a preliminary [.clang-format](https://github.com/FreeCAD/FreeCAD/blob/master/.clang-format) file.
+FreeCAD's codebase currently includes a [.clang-format](https://github.com/FreeCAD/FreeCAD/blob/master/.clang-format) file.
 Many IDEs will automatically apply these settings when editing files.
 To minimize disruption of other developers, only new or significantly-refactored code should have the formatting automatically applied.
 Code not being worked on should not be automatically formatted at this time.

 ### C++ Copyright Header